Sarah-2510/R-Shiny-Project---AIR-QUALITY-INDEX/README.md

 years i.e;2015-2020.

 ### Pre-Processing
 The time period chosen was 2017-2019.
-Then , the cities with highest variation in AQI levels were filteres out.
+Then, the cities with the highest variation in AQI levels were filtered out.
 The missing values were treated using linear interpolation.
-After pre-processing, roughly 8540 rows and 14 columns were left.
+About 8540 rows and 14 columns were left after pre-processing.

 ## Introduction